We understand the importance of family. Let us protect yours.

 507-209-2925

-Hiring the right family law attorney makes all the difference …
+Hiring the right divorce lawyer makes all the difference …

 We represent family law clients in southeast Minnesota including the following communities: Rochester, Owatonna, Mankato, Skyline, Austin, Albert Lea, Northfield, Lakeville, Stewartville, Winona, Kasson, Byron, Pine Island, Red Wing, Cannon Falls, Hastings, Chaska, Faribault, Medford, Waterville, St. Peter, Le Sueur, and; counties Olmsted, Dodge, Steele, Waseca, Blue Earth, Freeborn, Mower, Fillmore, Houston, Winona, Rice, Goodhue, Wabasha, Dakota, Scott, Carver, Sibley, Nicollet, and Blue Earth.
 We also serve clients in north central Iowa including Mason City and New Hampton, and; counties Cerro Gordo, Worth, Mitchell, Floyd, Howard, Chickasaw, and Winneshiek.